High potential: spontaneous opening of hydraulic release shackle (HRS) pin

 What happened?

 The incident occurred when the main crane auxiliary block was connected to the flare lifting slings, hydraulic hoses, and Hydraulic Release Shackles (HRS).
-A blue colour coded HRS spontaneously opened from its original secured position and dropped approx. 4-5 meters from its position and was left hanging from the hydraulic hose.
+A blue colour coded HRS spontaneously opened from its original secured position and dropped approx. 4-5 metres from its position and was left hanging from the hydraulic hose.
 An “All STOP” was called.
 No-one was harmed.

 Broken connection